 It is prohibited to store any item that may pose a fire hazard in a residence hall room.
-These items include, but are not limited to: incense, hookah pipes, or any flammable or combustible liquid.
+These items include, but are not limited to: incense, hookah pipes, candles, live cut trees (e.g. Christmas trees), or any flammable or combustible liquid.
 Storage within residence hall rooms must be kept orderly.
 At least 18 inches of vertical clearance must be maintained between occupant storage and any fire sprinkler head.